123kevinlee/123kevinlee/README.md

 Some other things about me:
 - 💬 I do Discord bot development using Discord.js
-- 😄 I do web development using the MEAN stack and some mobile development using Expo.io
+- 😄 I do web development using the MERN stack and some mobile development using Expo.io
 - ⚡ I do competitive programming in Java
 - 🌱 I’m currently learning data structures, algorithms, and C++ for cp.